Jacksonville Theft Lawyer

 -

-- Chad G. -
+- Eric G.

-- Mistaken identity: If you have been falsely accused of theft, you may be able to argue that you were not the person who committed the crime.
+- Mistaken Identity: If you have been falsely accused of theft, you may be able to argue that you were not the person who committed the crime.
 This is a common defense in theft cases, especially when the crime was committed by someone who was wearing a mask or other disguise.

 - Consent: If you had the owner’s consent to take the property, you cannot be convicted of theft.
 This is a common defense in theft cases that involve disputes over ownership.